rancher/backup-restore-operator/DEVELOPING.md

 ### Developer Help Script
 For help with setting up the environment, check out `/scripts/deploy`.
 It has some helpful functions for deploying the various components used in the development environment.

-To see all available options, run `./scripts/deploy help`.
+To see all available options, run `./scripts/deploy`.

 #### Example Usage